Europe·Serbia·Updated May 3, 2026

 What scams target tourists in Belgrade?

-The most frequently reported tourist scams in Belgrade are Friendly Stranger Bar Trap, Fake Police Officer Document Check, Fake "Welcome to Serbia" App and Visa Scam, with 4 classified as high severity.
+The most frequently reported tourist scams in Belgrade are Fake Police Officer Document Check, Taxi No-Meter Overcharging, Fake "Welcome to Serbia" App and Visa Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Belgrade?